Page Curve of Effective Hawking Radiation: Holographic Entanglement Entropy of Hawking Radiation

 \section{Holographic Entanglement Entropy of Hawking Radiation}

-As we have explained in section \ref{Double Holography}, we are going to calculate the entanglement entropy with the effective radiation region $[b_L,L] \cup [b_R, L]$ as the entanglement region.
+As we have explained in section \ref{Double Holography}, we are going to calculate the entanglement entropy with the effective radiation region $[b_L,x_L] \cup [b_R, x_R]$ as the entanglement region.
 By holographic correspondence, it is proportional to the area of the RT surface in the doubly holographic bulk spacetime.
-The RT surface is anchored at the entanglement surface $x=b_{L,R}$ and is homologous to the effective radiation region $[b_L,L] \cup [b_R, L]$.
-At the leading order, we only need to consider the classical RT surface,
+The RT surface is anchored at the entanglement surface $x=b_{L,R}$ and is homologous to the effective radiation region $[b_L,x_L] \cup [b_R, x_R]$.
+At the leading order, we only need to consider the classical RT surface.
+The area of the surface is given by the Nambu-Goto string action,

 where the induced metric is defined by

 and the bulk metric $g_{\mu\nu}$ is given in eq.(\ref{AdS BH metric}).